 - 1. Religious or medical grounds if the student's parent/guardian presents to the building principal a signed statement explaining the objection; - Health examination or immunization requirements on medical grounds if a physician provides written verification; - 3.
-Eye examination requirement if the student's parent/guardian shows an undue burden or lack or access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist.
+Eye examination requirement if the student's parent/guardian shows an undue burden or lack or access to a physician licensed to practice medicine in all of its branches who provides eye examinations or a licensed optometrist and signs a waiver.